 The man should lead with his torso, keeping his arms and hands completely relaxed to avoid unconsciously using them to direct movements.
 If the woman feels that her hand is being held too tightly, she should signal the man to adjust his grip rather than waiting until the dance is over to mention it.
 Since we all have habits that may be uncomfortable for others, communication is essential.
 Both partners must work together to adapt and accommodate each other throughout the dance.

-Some women wrap their left arm around the man's right arm, unaware that this places their weight on his arm and restricts its movement.
-They often do not realize that men must constantly adjust their arms to allow the woman to move freely within the embrace.
-This positioning also shifts the woman's body to the right side of the man, reducing her sensitivity to subtle changes in his body position, which is one of the reasons women often fail to execute the cruzada (see Why Women Fail to Do Cruzada).
+Women often do not realize that men must constantly adjust their arms to allow the woman to move freely within the embrace.
+Some women wrap their left arm around the man's right arm, unaware that this puts weight on his arm and restricts its movement.
+This positioning also shifts the woman's body to the man's right side, reducing her sensitivity to changes in his body position and preventing her from performing the cruzada when he walks on her left (see Why Women Fail to Do the Cruzada).

 The correct embrace is symmetrical, with partners facing each other chest-to-chest.
 His left hand and her right hand meet at shoulder height, his right arm wraps around her torso, and her left arm hooks over his right shoulder, keeping their bodies perfectly aligned.
 This embrace not only fosters greater intimacy and comfort but also enhances the woman’s ability to perceive subtle shifts in the man’s body, so when he walks on her right, she will naturally reposition her body with the cruzada to stay aligned with him.

-Tango is a feeling-oriented dance and must be danced in the most comfortable and communicative embrace possible.
-Dancers should not cling to social conventions or personal habits at the expense of their partner’s comfort.
+Tango is a feeling-oriented dance that should be danced in the most comfortable and communicative embrace possible.
+Dancers must not cling to social customs or personal habits at the expense of connection and their partner’s comfort.
 The embrace described here best expresses the intimacy and inward focus that tango demands.
-It may not match everyone’s personal preference.
-But true tango asks for a willingness to place the partnership above the self.
+While it may not align with everyone's personal preferences, tango requires dancers to prioritize partnership over individual comfort.
 For many beginners, learning this is the first significant hurdle they must overcome.

 No comments: